 South of Hobart, more guided journeys can be enjoyed on the waters off the Tasman Peninsula, D'Entrecasteux Channel and Bruny Island, all with stunning views and sea life encounters.

-For a longer journey, take a seven-day guided kayak expedition to Bathurst Harbour and Port Davey in the remote Southwest National Park.
+For a longer journey, take a guided kayak expedition to Bathurst Harbour and Port Davey in the remote Southwest National Park.

 Then there's Tasmania's vast river network, offering everything from white water thrills to calm, peaceful rides.

 Hire a kayak or choose from a great selection of guided tours, including easy city-side journeys on Launceston's North Esk River and Hobart's River Derwent, or further afield on the upper reaches of the River Derwent or the Huon River in Tasmania's south.